 Pure desert in the west: the oasis of Siwa

 The Siwa Oasis, located in Egyptʼs western desert about 50 kilometres from the Libyan border, has several lakes and water sources.
 This water is very salty and therefore mainly olive and palm trees grow in this area.
 The Siwa Oasis can be reached by the road that connects the area with Marsa Matruh.
 However, Siwa has traditionally been one of the most isolated areas in Egypt.
 As a result of these conditions, over the years the population of about 33,000 has developed its own culture and language that differs from mainstream Egyptian culture.
 The inhabitants are also known for their craft skills, such as pottery, silver ornaments, basketry and unique traditional clothing.
 Other highlights of the area are the ruins of the ancient city of Shali.

 Sea and mountains in the south: Gebel Elba Nature Reserve

 This protectorate is located in the Halaib Triangle and lies about 250 kilometres south of Marsa Alam.
 As it is close to the Sudanese border, a permit is required to visit the area, which was declared a national park in 1986.
 This area of 35,600 km² contains coral reefs in the Red Sea, vast deserts and mountain peaks such as the 1435-metre-high Elba, after which it is named.
 The nature reserve is also famous for its biodiversity and ecological value.
-In particular, there are many species of amphibians and reptiles to be found, as well as dugongs, the last surviving members of their species.
+In particular, there are many species of reptiles to be found, as well as dugongs, the last surviving members of their species.